Sign Up

 • Organ function and maturity

-In addition to all of these factors, many drugs have not been extensively studied in neonates (Ku and Smith, 2014).
+In addition to all of these factors, many drugs have not been extensively studied in neonates (Ruggiero et al., 2019).

 The prevention of drug-related morbidity and mortality is the responsibility of all patient care providers.
-Health care providers should evaluate drug therapies and ensure that drug-related problems do not exist.
-Drug-related problems can be divided into eight categories:
+Healthcare providers should evaluate drug therapies and ensure that drug-related problems do not exist.
+Drug-related problems can be divided into seven main categories (Tharanon et al., 2022):

-1. The patient has a medical problem that requires a drug but is not receiving a drug for that indication.
+3. Ineffective drug – The patient has a medical problem that needs a different drug, the drug is not effective, or the drug is contraindicated for the specific patient.

 Drug Administration